rerun-io/rerun/docs/content/concepts/video.md

 Video playback is done using the browser's own video decoder, so the supported codecs depend on your browser.

-Overall, we recommend using Chrome or another Chromium-based browser, as it seem to have the best video support as of writing.
+Overall, we recommend using Chrome or another Chromium-based browser, as it seems to have the best video support as of writing.

 When choosing codec, we recommend [AV1](https://developer.mozilla.org/en-US/docs/Web/Media/Formats/Video_codecs#av1), as that seems to have the best overall playback support.
 Since AV1 is patent-free, it is also likely the first codec we will support in the native viewer.